Do you believe in agility?

 Many aspects and elements certainly come from the agile world, but other parts do not.
 Questioning and correcting the setup in the organisation on a regular basis ultimately leads away from faith and towards knowledge.
 That is the point.
 And everyone can grow from it: teams, companies, employees, stakeholders.

-Oliver Fels has published another article about agility here in his blog: Work agile or be agile
+Oliver Fels has published another article in the t2informatik Blog:

 Oliver Fels was employed in many different roles in IT for 25 years.
 Based on this broad experience he founded the coaching company Individuality.
 The basic concept is the conviction of the superiority of individual consideration of organisational development over dogmatic and generalised approaches.
 The individual coaching on leadership, communication, processes, development, quality and tooling puts a strong emphasis on the smallest and most important efficiency unit in the company: People and their personality.